Stove Top Beef Stew Recipe (with Carrots and Potatoes)

 Step 4.
 Peel and chop the potatoes and carrots while you are waiting for the meat to brown.

 Step 5.
-Once the meat is browned, add the bone broth and worcestershire sauce to the meat, making sure to scrape and get all that floured meat goodness combined.
+Once you have browned meat, scrape the bottom of the pot with a wooden spoon to lift all those flavorful browned bits.
+Deglazing the pot by adding the bone broth and worcestershire sauce to the meat, making sure to scrape and get all that floured browned bits at the bottom of the pan.

 Step 7.
 After an hour, mix water and cornstarch in a small bowl to make a slurry.
 Add it to the stew until you reach your desired consistency.

 Step 8.
-Season with salt and pepper.
+Season with salt and black pepper.
 I love to serve with a side of cornbread.

 Equipment